keplerlab/fb-bot-framework/README.md

 `server.js` file is the main file, which runs immediately whenever you execute `npm start` or `node server` or `node server.js` Below are the responsibilities of this node server.

-* Loads all the node server project dependancies
+* Loads all the node server project dependencies
 * Pre-load all set of trained questions from JSON file or real-time database (Firebase), depends on your framework configurations
 * Responsible to handle all user requests received through Facebook `webhooks`
 * Get user profile information from `Facebook` API if user is new to chatbot
 * Create node server instance on specified system port as configured by developer.

 ### Response Handler
 Response handler is a helper file, which handles most important work flow of the application framework.
 Below are the roles and responsibilities of this helper file.